Identifying Chart Patterns

 Strategy’s Outlook:

-Pattern recognition is a very popular trading strategy based on technical analysis chart patterns.
-Financial markets tend to move in certain patterns and those traders capable of identifying some of these patterns may increase significantly their likelihood of winning.
-Identifying patterns as a method can be combined with other trading strategies and be used to confirm the entry/exit signals of other trading methods.
-Trading patterns recognition as a method is a much more reliable method in mid-term and long-term trading periods than in short-term periods.
+Pattern recognition is a widely used trading strategy based on technical analysis of chart patterns.
+Financial markets tend to move in certain patterns, and traders who can identify these patterns may significantly increase their chances of success.
+Pattern recognition can also be combined with other trading strategies to confirm entry and exit signals.
+This method tends to be more reliable in mid-term and long-term trading than in short-term periods.

-A chart pattern means a distinct price formation presented on the chart.
-There are many different types of chart patterns, in this article, you can find the most important patterns.
-Patterns can not forecast the future but it can help traders increase their likelihood of winning.
-In general, we can distinguish two main types of Chart Patterns:
+A chart pattern is a distinct price formation displayed on a chart.
+There are many types of chart patterns; this article covers the most important ones.
+While patterns cannot predict the future, they can help traders improve their chances of winning.
+Generally, chart patterns fall into two main categories:

 (1) Continuation Chart Patterns